Take a look at how these Midwest producers work with Annual Ryegrass:

 “I like the deep rooting of annual ryegrass.
 I like that it scavenges a lot of nitrogen.
 And I like that ryegrass doesn’t get so tall in the spring, which cereal rye can do.”

-Matt seeds 20,000 acres each year, with ryegrass and a mix of other cover crops.
+Matt plants 20,000 acres each year with annual ryegrass and a mix of other cover crops.